zbackup/zbackup/README.md

  * Parallel LZMA compression of the stored data
  * Built-in AES encryption of the stored data
- * Possibility to delete old backup data in the future
+ * Possibility to delete old backup data
  * Use of a 64-bit rolling hash, keeping the amount of soft collisions to zero
  * Repository consists of immutable files.
 No existing files are ever modified
  * Written in C++ only with only modest library dependencies